7 Top Cultural Trends (2024 & 2025)

 This has even spawned a new kind of creator – the micro-influencer.

-Searches for "Micro Influencers" have increased by 7,800% over the last decade.
+Searches for "Micro Influencers" has grown steadily over the last 5 years.

 These are individuals with smaller followings, but they make up the majority of the influencers on popular platforms like Instagram.